 In this account the Lord God formed the man (Adam) from the dust of the earth and breathed into his nostrils the breath of life.
 The Lord placed the man in a beautiful garden (Eden) to till it and take care of it.
 He was given permission to eat freely of every tree in the garden except for the tree of the knowledge of good and evil, “for in the day you eat of it you shall surely die.”

 Then the Lord God formed all the animals of the earth and every bird of the air and brought them to the man to see what he would call them, so that the man would not be alone.
 The man became a scientist and gave names to all the animals.
 “But for the man there was not found a helper as his partner.”
 Since the Priestly creation story in Genesis 1 gives humankind the command to “be fruitful and multiply,” being a “helper” could mean providing the partner for procreation as well as Adam’s assistance in tending the garden.
-So out of the man the Lord God created a woman (Eve) from Adam’s rib, whom Adam declares to be “bone of my bone and flesh of my flesh.”
+So from Adam’s rib the Lord God created a woman (Eve) whom Adam declares to be “bone of my bone and flesh of my flesh.”
 They would cling to each other and “become one flesh.”
 The Genesis narrator says that “the man and his wife were both naked, and were not ashamed.”
 Being naked is the natural state of humankind.

 Secondly, they hid themselves from the Lord when they heard the sound of him walking in the garden.
 When the Lord called them out from hiding, Adam’s excuse was “I was afraid, because I was naked, and I hid myself.”
 God knew immediately they had eaten of the tree, because otherwise how would they have known they were naked.
 The word translated “naked” here actually means “exposed.”
 The Lord questions Adam, “Who told you that you were naked?
 Have you eaten from the tree of which I commanded you not to eat?”
 With that the blaming game began: Adam blamed Eve for giving him the fruit and Eve blamed the serpent for causing her to disbelieve God’s word.